tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 WHere colors (r,g,b) act as words and a "document" would be a movie.

+# FAQ
 ### What about the black bars?
 The black bars aren't actually a part of the frame - for example a 1080p movie (1920 x 1080) will show as a (1920 x 800) frame or something similar.

 ### How did you source these movies?
 yohoho and a bottle of rum

+### Is this processing technique runnable on a laptop?
+Probably not.
+I have a fairly beefy desktop and it took 7-8 hours to process a 2 hour movie.

+### What about filtering out common colors (ex: removing (0,0,0) and (255,255,255) pixels)?
+I've thought about it, and it's feasible to do.
+The problem is that it doesn't catch a fairly significant amount of pixels that aren't pitch black (0,0,0) but extremely close, such as (0,0,3) or (5,0,1).

+### What about exploring with other color spaces (HSV, HSL, CIELab, etc?)
+I thought about it, and I am still looking into it.
+At the moment it seemed easier to work everything in a simple R, G, B vector.
+Even though alternative color spaces and conversions are *relatively* simple, it still takes a lot of effort adjusting.

+I've also thought about using k-means with an alternative distance metric, or maybe a distance metric specific to color (like a modern CIE distance metric).
+However, KMeans is not guaranteed to converge with any arbitrary measure of distance I choose.

+### What about an alternative clustering method?
+I've thought about spectral clustering (but it doesn't seems overkill for this problem), and I'm aware of other clustering methods out there - but I have not experimented with other methods.

 This way, we are able to emphasize/pickout colors that are unique to a movie, and ignoring excessively common colors (i.e (0,0,0), (255, 255, 255))